 - 3.1 First article.
-When specified in the contract or purchase order (see 6.2), a sample shall be subjected to first article inspection in accordance with the technical provisions herein (4.4).
+When specified (see 6.2), a sample shall be subjected to first article inspection in accordance with 4.4.
 Unless otherwise specified (see 6.2), the first article shall include the pilot pack (see 5.1). - 3.2 Materials and construction.
-Carbines and parts shall conform to the materials and construction requirements specified herein, on Drawing 12972700 and drawings applicable thereto, and be in accordance with the applicable materials and construction provisions of MIL-W-13855. - 3.3 Design.
-Carbines and parts shall conform to the design specified herein, on Drawing 12972700 and drawings applicable thereto, and be in accordance with the applicable design provisions of MIL-W-13855.

-3.3.1 Upper receiver and lower receiver groups.
+Rifles and parts shall conform to the materials and construction requirements specified herein, on Drawing 12012000 and drawings applicable thereto, and be in accordance with the applicable materials and construction provisions of MIL-W-13855. - 3.3 Design.
+Rifles and parts shall conform to the design specified herein, on Drawing 12012000 and drawings applicable thereto, and be in accordance with the applicable design provisions of MIL-W-13855. - 3.3.1 Upper receiver and lower receiver groups.
 The upper receiver group shall be attached to the lower receiver group by the pivot pin and shall be held securely in the closed position by the takedown pin.
 When the takedown pin and pivot pin are withdrawn to the stop position, the upper receiver group shall disassemble from the lower receiver group.